kvs-coder/HealthKitReporter/README.md

 Every property is responsible for an appropriate part of HealthKit framework.
 Based from the naming, reader will handle every manipulation regarding reading data and writer will handle everything related to writing data in HealthKit repository, observer will handle observations and will notify if anything was changes in HealthKit, manager is responsible for the authorization of read/write types and launching a WatchApp you make.

 If you want to read, write data or observe data changes, you always need to be sure that the data types are authorized to be read/written/observed.
 In that case manager has authorization method with completion block telling about the presentation of the authorization window.
-Notice that Apple Health Kit will show this window only once during the whole time app is installed on the device, in this case if some types were denied to be read or written, user should manullly allow this in Apple Health App.
+Notice that Apple Health Kit will show this window only once during the whole time app is installed on the device, in this case if some types were denied to be read or written, user should manually allow this in Apple Health App.

 In examples below every operation is hapenning iside authorization block.
 It is recommended to do so, because if new type will be added, there will be thrown a permission exception.
 If you are sure that no new types will appear, you can call operations outside authorization block in your app, only if the type's data reading/writing permissions were granted.